Robert Griess

-Robert Louis Griess Jr. (born 1945, Savannah, Georgia) is a mathematician working on finite simple groups and vertex algebras.
+Robert Louis Griess Jr. (born 1945) is an American mathematician working on finite simple groups and vertex algebras.
 He is currently the John Griggs Thompson Distinguished University Professor of mathematics at University of Michigan.

 Education

 Griess developed a keen interest in mathematics prior to entering undergraduate studies at the University of Chicago in the fall of 1963.
 There, he eventually earned a Ph.D. in 1971 after defending a dissertation on the Schur multipliers of the then-known finite simple groups.